rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 the type of the elements of the list; the type check then makes sure that this type is used consistently.
 The [Flow documentation on Generics][https://flow.org/en/docs/types/generics/) describes how to define such data structures that have a type variable.

+### Template

+An Inventory record that defines how new samples of a particular type should be created, in particular what fields the sample should have for recording sample-specific metadata.
+This ensures that all members of a lab are recording sample data consistently.